 Install Windows PowerShell version 5 or later.

-Tip: Windows 10 has this installed by default.
+Tip: Windows 10 and 11 have this installed by default.

 Install the Azure PowerShell module and sign in using the Connect-AzAccount command.

 Create an Azure Storage account.